Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 ### Prerequisites

-- The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+* The Cray command line interface \(CLI\) tool is initialized and configured on the system.

 ### Example Recipes

 **Manufacturer: Cray | Device Type: ChassisBMC | Target: BMC**

-**IMPORTANT**: Before updating a CMM, make sure all slot and rectifier power is off and the discovery job is stopped (see procedure below).
+> **IMPORTANT:** Before updating a CMM, make sure all slot and rectifier power is off and the discovery job is stopped (see procedure below).

 ```json
 {